krasimir/riew/README.md

 > `buffer.dropping(n)`

 Similar to the fixed buffer except that every `put` outside of the buffer range is not blocking the routing.
 It resolves with `true` if there is space in the buffer and `false` if not.
-It's simply ignored.
+If there is no space for new values it's simply ignored.

 Example: